Horse64/core.horse64.org/docs/Language Specs/Grammar.md

 with this advice:

-> **Advice:** You shouldn't put a `return` statement anywhere but right before the closing `}` bracket of a code block.
+> **Advice:** You shouldn't put a `return` statement anywhere but right before the closing `}` brace of a code block.

 An example follows where ignoring this advice is confusing: